MODERN SLAVERY STATEMENT

 The Managers set out employee rights and responsibilities in Contracts of Employment, the Employee Handbook and related employment documentation.

 The Managers have an HR department led by the HR/Administration Director, a Risk and Compliance Department led by the Chief Risk Officer and an internal audit department led by the Head of Internal Audit.
-In addition, the Chief Executive Officer has reviewed this statement and is committed to abiding by the terms of this statement.
-Each of these departments has reporting responsibilities for the management of Britannia.
+In addition, the Chief Executive Officer of Britannia Holdings has reviewed this statement and is committed to abiding by the terms of this statement.
+Each of these departments has reporting responsibilities for the management of the Britannia Group.

-This is the current articulation of a formal Modern Slavery Statement for Britannia and the Managers.
-It is our aim to ensure, as far as we can, that any third party suppliers, correspondents etc. that we work with operate in accordance with the same high standards that we embrace, with regard to their employees.
+This is the current articulation of a formal Modern Slavery Statement for the Britannia Group and the Managers.
+It is our aim to ensure, as far as we can, that any third-party suppliers, correspondents etc. that we work with operate in accordance with the same high standards that we embrace, with regard to their employees.

 We will communicate this statement to all our existing and new employees to ensure a high level of understanding of the risks of modern slavery and human trafficking in our business and associated areas of our business.

-This statement is made with regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015 (the Act).
-Accordingly this statement should be considered to constitute the Modern Slavery Statement for Britannia and the Managers for its current financial year 2019/20 (which ends 20 February 2020) until it may in future be modified or amended.
+This statement is made with specific regard to the obligations arising under section 54(1) of the UK’s Modern Slavery Act 2015.
+Accordingly, this statement should be considered to constitute the Modern Slavery Statement for the Britannia Group and the Managers for its current financial year 2019/20 (which ends 20 February 2020) until it may in future be modified or amended.
 Such modifications or amendments will be communicated to all new and existing employees.